toolshop-ai/toolshop/README.md

 app.say("Test mergesort.py")
 ```

 # Description
 Toolshop is a general framework for developing tools used by LLM Agents.
 By
-developing tools with Toolshop, your tools inherit many helpful features.
+developing tools with Toolshop, your tools inherit several helpful features.
 * __Configuration__: Toolshop tools are classes, not functions.
 This enables users
   to configure their tools for a particular session before passing them to the
   agent.